Skyscanner/create-react-app/packages/react-scripts/template/README.md

 ## Server Side Rendering (SSR)

-Most of the time you wont need server side rendering, however if you need to generate your app's HTML on the server and send the markup down on the initial request to improve perceived page load or to allow search engines to crawl your pages for SEO purposes, then create a file named `ssr.js` in your app's root folder:
+Most of the time you wont need server-side rendering, however if you need to generate your app's HTML on the server and send the markup down on the initial request to improve perceived page load or to allow search engines to crawl your pages for SEO purposes, then create a file named `ssr.js` in your app's root folder:

 ```
 my-app/